gkrein/gkrein.github.io/research.md

 # Research

 My research focuses on **theoretical physics**, especially in the area of **Quantum Chromodynamics (QCD)**, the theory of the strong interactions.
-I am particularly interested in understanding:
+I am particularly interested in:

-- **Confinement**: how quarks and gluons are permanently bound into hadrons.
+- **Confinement of quarks and gluons**: understanding the mechanisms responsible for these degrees of freedom to be permanently bound into hadrons.
-- **Dynamical chiral symmetry breaking**: the mechanism by which massless quarks acquire effective masses.
+- **Dynamical hadron mass generation**: how the trace anomaly and topopological gluon configurations in the QCD vacuum which massless quarks acquire effective masses.
-- **Center vortices and gluon mass generation**: exploring topological configurations of the QCD vacuum.
+- **Properties of QCD matter**: equilibrium and nonequilibrium properties of matter under extreme conditions (high temperature, high density, strong magnetic fields).
-- **Properties of QCD matter** under extreme conditions (high temperature, high density, strong magnetic fields).
+- **Quantum information science**:

 ---